 The Office for National Statistics (ONS) mid-year estimate for the population of Peterborough was 193,980 in 2015.
 You can read about the city's 2011 census and view various maps of Peterborough in the About Peterborough section.

-You can read more about the council's vision on the strategic priorities page.
+You can read more about our vision on our Corporate Strategy page.

 The council’s constitution sets out how the council works, how decisions are made, and the procedures we follow to make sure our work is efficient and accountable to local people.
 Some of these procedures are set by law, while others are ones we have chosen to follow.